youtube/cobalt/starboard/doc/howto_decode_to_texture.md

 `SbPlayerCreate()`).
 The `SbDecodeTargetGraphicsContextProvider` reference gives platforms references to the graphics objects that will later be used to render the decoded frames.
-For example, on Blitter API platforms, a reference to the `SbBlitterDevice` object will be a mamber of `SbDecodeTargetGraphicsContextProvider`.
+For example, on Blitter API platforms, a reference to the `SbBlitterDevice` object will be a member of `SbDecodeTargetGraphicsContextProvider`.
 For EGL platforms, a `EGLDisplay` and `EGLContext` will be available, but additionally a `SbDecodeTargetGlesContextRunner` function pointer will be provided that will